 The Roman Wall of London encircled the city for around 1600 years.
-Covering the square mile area from Tower Hill to Blackfriars the wall was started by the Romans and added to throughout it’s history before being pretty much dismantled in the 1700’s.
+Covering the square mile area from Tower Hill to Blackfriars.
+The wall was built by the Romans and added to throughout it’s history.
+This was prior to it being pretty much dismantled in the 1700’s.

 Now all that is left of the wall are a few reminders dotted along the former route.
 It’s purpose is likely to have changed throughout it’s history.
-Starting out as a defensive feature when in Roman times they decided to encircle Londinium despite already having a large fort in the city.
+Starting out as a defensive feature.
+The Romans decided to encircle Londinium despite already having a large fort in the city.
 The wall would encompass the existing fort.

 The wall would also have controlled access in and out making curfews easier to control.
-The gate through which people travelled from one side of the wall to another could also have been used to collect taxes from tradesman and to warn off anyone up to no good on account of there imposing presence.
+A number of gates were set within the wall.
+These helped to restrict travel and control access.
+They would also have been used to collect taxes and to intimidate.

-Any trip of the route of the wall should begin at Tower Hill Station as no soon as you leave the station the first piece is right there.an imposing structure with the tower of London in the background.
+Any exploration of the route of the wall should begin at Tower Hill.
+As soon as you leave the station, the first piece is right there.
+An imposing structure with the Tower of London in the background.
 It remains one of the most impressive pieces of the old Roman Wall of London left standing

-Just under the underpass, crossing the road from tower hill station towards the tower of London, the remains of a postern gate can be seen.
-This would have controlled pedestrian access towards the east end and is thought to have been added in the 12th century.
+Just under the underpass.
+Cross the road from tower hill station towards the tower of London.
+There the remains of a postern gate can be seen.
+This would have controlled pedestrian access towards the east end.
+It is thought to have been added in the 12th century.

-The next piece of the wall can be seen in a hotel courtyard on Coopers Row close to the station but heading up towards Aldgate.
-It’s another quite substantial piece which even contains windows and a doorway through which you can see the wall from the other side.
+The next piece of the wall can be seen in a hotel courtyard on Coopers Row.
+This is close to the station but heading up towards Aldgate.
+It’s another quite substantial piece which even contains windows and a doorway.
+You can even wander through to see the wall from the other side.

-This section is slightly surreal, flanked as it is now with a very normal looking office corridor it is not the sort of place one expects to see a 2000 year old Roman wall.
+This section is slightly surreal.
+Flanked as it is now with a very normal looking office corridor.
+It’s not the sort of place one expects to see a 2000 year section of the old Roman wall of London.

-Following the line of the wall up Bevis Marks you come eventually to Bishopsgate home of one of the seven gates of London but sadly an area never really excavated in any great depth.
-A bishops hat marks the spot of the former gate and the houses on Camomile Street which back onto the churchyard follow the line of the wall.
+Following the line of the wall up Bevis Marks.
+Eventually to Bishopsgate home of one of the seven gates of London.
+However sadly this is an area never really excavated in any great depth.
+A bishops hat marks the spot of the former gate.
+The houses on Camomile Street which back onto the churchyard follow the line of the wall.

 Nearby the church of All Hallows on the wall contains the next visible section built into the churchyard.
 All Hallows is a delightful little church and totally unexpected when you stumble onto it.
 The wall lines the churchyard and is supported with various flower beds.